-- 1. It is possible to control who can call a subprocess by controlling creation and distribution of operations with the necessary action. - 2.
-Calls can enter the subprocess only at a single point. - 3.
-The called subprocess need not have either fewer or more capabilities than the caller.
-Any capabilities needed by the called subprocess are passed as parameters.
-If capabilities are to be returned, the caller can pass a C-list into which the called subprocess deposits the new capabilities. - 4.
-An operation which calls a subprocess is used exactly like one which calls the ECS system or any other subprocess.
-It is therefore very easy to run a program and intercept some or all of its calls on the ECS system or on the subprocesses.
+- 1 It is possible to control who can call a sub-process by controlling creation and distribution of operations with the necessary action. - 2 Calls can enter the sub-process only at a single point. - 3 The called sub-process need not have either fewer or more capabilities than the caller.
+Any capabilities needed by the caller can be passed as parameters.
+If capabilities are to be returned, the caller can pass a C-list into which the called